FirebaseExtended/codelab-friendlyeats-flutter/README.md

-# friendlyeats-flutter
+# FlutterFire Codelab: Friendly Eats
-A cross-platform Flutter port of the "Friendlyeats" Cloud Firestore demo
+A cross-platform Flutter port of the "Friendly Eats" Firestore codelab.

+This is the source code for the FlutterFire Friendly Eats codelab.
+It includes start and end versions of the required code.